Unit 2 - Notes

 age=25

-These are system-wide variables available to all child processes of the shell.
-They control the behavior of the system.
+These are system-wide variables available to all child processes.

-$HOME: Path to current user's home directory.$PATH: Colon-separated list of directories to search for commands.$USER: Current logged-in username.$SHELL: Path to the current shell.$PWD: Present Working Directory.
+$HOME: Path to user's home directory.$PATH: Directories the shell searches for executable commands.$USER: Current logged-in user.$SHELL: Path to the current shell.

 3. Arithmetic Operations using expr and bc

 Bash treats variables as strings by default.
-Specific tools are needed for mathematical calculations.
+Specific tools are needed for math.

 - Syntax: